Coronavirus & Work-life : Best Practices for Work from Home Policy During a Pandemic

 In these circumstances, businesses that have not adopted WFH earlier might have jumped into it without a proper policy in place.
 If yours is one such business, we outline some best practices to help you design an effective WFH policy.

-Articulate the purpose and the objective you are aiming to achieve with the written policy.
-Categorically mention if the policy is applicable temporary for dealing with a situation (like the Corona epidemic), for specific employee situations or permanent.
+Articulate the purpose and the objective you are aiming to achieve with the written WFH policy.
+Categorically mention if the policy is applicable temporarily, for dealing with a situation (like the Corona epidemic), or is for specific employee situations, a set time period or is expected to be permanent.

 With remote working, tracking the time and availability of an employee might be difficult.
 This may further the difficulty in calculating their total work time and payroll.
 The WFH policy document should provide information about how the time and attendance will be determined whether is is by volume of work completed, time on CRM or if recorded by the employee and turned in.